Episode Transcript

 out to beneficiaries.
 But that amount that surplus goes down

 every year.
-It's got nine years left, So is it
+It's got nine years left, so is it

+going to zero?
 No?
-But if they change.
+But if they change nothing, then

-My Social Security profile, then you should knock off, say
+and set up your my Social Security profile, then you

-twenty percent of whatever that report tells you, if you
+should knock off, say twenty percent of whatever that report

-want to adjust your plan.
+tells you, if you want to adjust your plan.

 Speaker 2 (13:56):